 We are the “Other” Presbyterians!

-HEADS UP: Almost all of the stories you hear in the news about “PRESBYTERIANS” are about the PCUSA, not about us, the PCA.
+Almost all of the stories and news you hear about “PRESBYTERIANS” are about another denomination the PCUSA.
+That is NOT US, we are the PCA!

 PCA is our denominational affiliation and we want to set ourselves apart: